Information for new arrivals

 Many web-based services provided by the University, such as Hermes email, use an authentication system called Raven - which is based on the CRSID.
 Most of our web pages are not protected by Raven, but you will need to get one of these accounts for access to some Computing Service webpages.

 All members or staff should go through some form of induction with their line-manager soon after they arrive.
 However, should you arrive at a particularly busy time (beginning of October term, for example), this may not happen as quickly as the department would ordinarily like.
-In this case, you may find reading the Induction crib sheet of use to make sure you know what you should be finding out.
+In this case, you may find reading the Induction guidelines of use to make sure you know what you should be finding out.

 Everything on that sheet should also be available for you to find in these webpages — if you have trouble finding any information, please email the pagemaster, who will either point you in the right direction or ensure the missing information is added to the department's website.
 Please ensure you have read the health and safety pages, especially, so you know what to do in the event of an emergency.